mullerh/mullerh/README.md

 ## Hello World!

 I like making little play environments for myself in Unity as I learn.
-Currently I'm working on some cool custom unity render pipeline things :)
+Currently, I'm working on some cool custom Unity render pipeline things :)

 ### Progress So Far
-- Worked through most of catlikecoding's [Custom-SRP tutorials](https://catlikecoding.com/unity/tutorials/custom-srp/)
+- Worked through most of catlikecoding's [Custom-SRP tutorials](https://catlikecoding.com/unity/tutorials/custom-srp/) to create my custom SRP
-- Created my own lighting shaders following the inspiration of [t3ssel8r's popular videos](https://www.youtube.com/watch?v=0xJqzUHJ2fI&t=1s&ab_channel=t3ssel8r) (stylistic volumetric-esque lights that can be attached to particles)
+- Created my own lighting particle shaders following the inspiration of [t3ssel8r's popular videos](https://www.youtube.com/watch?v=0xJqzUHJ2fI&t=1s&ab_channel=t3ssel8r) (stylistic volumetric-esque lights that can be attached to particles or game objects)
 - Converted SRP to use deferred shading techniques
-- Added additional render passes to detect edges/convexity/outlines with some non-maxima suppression
+- Additional render passes to detect edges/convexity/outlines with some non-maxima suppression
-- Added water with adjustable reflectivity and refractions
+- Water with adjustable reflectivity and refractions
-- Added interactable grass with adjustable wind effects
+- Interactable grass with adjustable wind effects
+- Slow-rolling fog with adjustable parameters
+- Custom pixel-snapping camera controller
+- Custom ground-snapping player controller
+- GPU Instanced projectiles
+- Basic blender animations
 - Feel free to check out my other toy projects as well :)

+NOTE: SRP Pipeline project is not available on my GitHub at this time, if you need access please send me a message :)

 <hr>
 <hr>